-We are going to talk about the Apple’s Butterfly Keyboard mechanism which is not to be confused with IBM’s Butterfly Keyboard or TrackWrite.
+We are going to talk about Apple’s Butterfly Keyboard mechanism which is not to be confused with IBM’s Butterfly Keyboard or TrackWrite.
 While the latter was a foldout keyboard with two sliding triangular pieces, Apple’s butterfly keyboard is actually different from the traditional ones due to what lies beneath the keys.

 Scissor vs. Butterfly mechanism

-In scissor mechanism, the keys are attached to the keyboard via two plastic pieces.
+In the scissor mechanism, the keys are attached to the keyboard via two plastic pieces.
 These pieces interlock in a “scissor”-like fashion.
 They also have a key travel distance of about 2 mm.
 The keys are quiet and require less force to press.
-This mechanism is more popular in built-in keyboards in laptops.
+This mechanism is more popular in built-in keyboards on laptops.

-Anything new takes the time to be accepted by the society.
+Anything new takes the time to be accepted by society.
 There are mixed reviews on Apple’s new butterfly keyboard.
 Some people find it smooth.
 While the majority of people don’t like the idea of pressing the key that has to travel just 0.5 mm.
 They don’t feel like they are typing.

-Well, remember the transition from buttons to touch screen in phones?
+Well, remember the transition from buttons to touch screens in phones?
 No matter how weird it may have felt at that time, but it did reduce the efforts in typing.
 Now, you just can’t imagine typing with buttons.
 You’ll end up with sore fingers.
 Who knows, Apple’s butterfly mechanism may be such a dramatic change in the world of keyboards or just another failed anecdote.
-It will be interesting to see if the resistance against the butterfly mechanism is just reluctance to accept change or plain inconvenience.
+It will be interesting to see if the resistance against the butterfly mechanism is just a reluctance to accept a change or plain inconvenience.

 Butterfly mechanism in full detail on Patently Apple.